 The term site administrator will be used for principals/supervisors.
-A site administrator may designate an administrator to collect information on employee job performance.
-The site administrator remains informed of the assessment process and is responsible for the summative evaluation of the teachers.
+A site administrator may designate an evaluator to collect information on employee job performance.
+The site administrator remains informed of the assessment process and is required to sign off on the summative assessment of the teachers.